gShahr/Lowell-Showcase/README.md

       - Implementing a set with a linked list

     - Added 2 more projects (currently working on Towers of Hanoi, which is Assignment 6).

+    - Ran into an error in assingment 6 where the for each loop isn't working as expected

   - HackerRank: consists of various exercises on the HackerRank website (Mostly data structures and algorithms)